w3f/polkadot-watcher-csv-exporter/README.md

 yarn start
 ```

-## Output
-The default configuration will create a ./data-csv folder that will be populated with the chain data

 ## Features

 - live
 - live + cronjob
 - historic

+## How to configure the application

+Sample files of the possible configurations can be found [here](config/)

+### Output
+If not explicitly specified, the default configuration will create a ./data-csv folder that will be populated with the chain data